The Preferences window lets you customize the SiteSucker application.

 To add a settings file, click the button.
 This will save the current settings of the active document in a settings file and add its name to the list in the window.
 If no document is open, the user defaults are saved.

 To remove settings files, select them in the table and click the button.

-To rename a settings file, double-click on its name in the table, enter a new name, and press return.
+To rename a settings file, double-click on its name in the table, enter a new name, and press ↩.
 All names in the table must be unique.

-You can make a copy of a settings file by dragging it from the list in the settings panel to a folder in the Finder.
+You can make a copy of a settings file by dragging its name from the list to a folder in the Finder.
 To add a previously saved settings file, drag it from the Finder to the list in the settings panel.

 Click this button to display a panel that allows you to add and edit custom identities.
 You can use this panel to add identities to the standard list of web browsers provided in the Identity control in the Request settings.

 To add a custom identity, click the button and enter the name, version, platform, and user agent string.

 To remove a custom identity, select it in the table and click the button.